Rank 2 local systems and abelian varieties II: Proofs of Theorem and Corollaries ,

 Then \cite[Lemma 6(b)]{katz2001spacefilling} implies that for $n\gg 0$, the two representations have the same image (which lands in $\text{GL}_{2g}(\ZZ_l)^8$).
 By the fundamental work of Tate-Zarhin on Tate's isogeny theorem for abelian varieties over finitely generated fields of positive characteristic \cite[Ch.
 XII, Th\'eor\`eme 2.5(i), p.
-244]{moret1985pinceaux}, it follows that the natural injective map $\text{End}_U(B_U)\hookrightarrow \text{End}_{C_n}({B_U|_{C_n}})$ is an isomorphism when tensored with $\ZZ_l$ and hence also when tensored with $\QQ_l$.
-It follows that the map is an isomorphism as both sides are finite dimensional semi-simple $\QQ$-algebras of the same rank.
+244]{moret1985pinceaux}, it follows that for all $n\gg 0$ the natural injective map $\text{End}_U(B_U)\hookrightarrow \text{End}_{C_n}({B_U|_{C_n}})$ is an isomorphism when tensored with $\ZZ_l$ and hence also when tensored with $\QQ_l$.
+Therefore, for all $n\gg 0$, the map is an isomorphism as both sides are finite dimensional semi-simple $\QQ$-algebras of the same rank.